microsoft/CromwellOnAzure/docs/managing-your-workflow.md

 https://<storageaccountname>.blob.core.windows.net/inputs/test/test.wdl
 ```

-You can also use the `/<storageaccountname>/<containername>/<blobName>` format for any Storage account that is mounted to your Cromwell on Azure instance.
-By default, Cromwell on Azure mounts a Storage account to your instance, which is found in your resource group after a successful deployment.
-You can [follow these steps](/docs/troubleshooting-guide.md/#Use-input-data-files-from-an-existing-Storage-account-that-my-lab-or-team-is-currently-using) to mount a different Storage account that you manage or own, to your Cromwell on Azure instance.
+You can also use the `/<storageaccountname>/<containername>/<blobName>` format for any storage account that is mounted to your Cromwell on Azure instance.
+By default, Cromwell on Azure mounts a storage account to your instance, which is found in your resource group after a successful deployment.
+You can [follow these steps](/docs/troubleshooting-guide.md/#Use-input-data-files-from-an-existing-Storage-account-that-my-lab-or-team-is-currently-using) to mount a different storage account that you manage or own, to your Cromwell on Azure instance.

 Alternatively, you can use any http or https path to a TES compliant WDL and inputs.json [using shared access signatures (SAS)](https://docs.microsoft.com/en-us/azure/storage/common/storage-sas-overview) for files in a private Azure Storage account container or refer to any public file location like raw GitHub URLs.